The probabilistic world: Subsystems

-We conclude that the matrix chain is a reformulation rather than a true subsystem.
-True subsystems for which the full information of the two-bit local chain is no longer available are given for the cases where the subsystem is again a local chain.
+We conclude that in this view the matrix chain is a reformulation rather than a true subsystem.
+A true subsystem for which the information about $n_2$ is lost follows only once the trace~\eqref{eq:MCS9} is performed explicitly without memory of the underlying ordered chain of matrices.
+For example, true subsystems for which the full information of the two-bit local chain is no longer available are given for the cases where the subsystem is again a local chain.
 Once all probabilistic information about the occupation numbers $n_2$ is absorbed in the normalization $\cN$ given by eq.~\eqref{eq:MCS19} or \eqref{eq:MCS21}, it is no longer available for the subsystem.
 Expectation values for observables involving $n_2$ can no longer be computed from the probabilistic information based on the local chain built with $\cK_1$.

 \paragraph*{General subsystems from integrating out variables}

 The construction of matrix chains from local chains can be generalized for arbitrary local chains.
 First, for a total number of $M = M_1 + 1$ bits on each site of the local chain we may ``integrate'' one bit and leave the other $M_1$ bits without integration in eq.~\eqref{eq:MCS4}.
 The results in $(2\times 2)$-matrices depend on $M_1$ occupation numbers.
 We may also split $M$ differently, $M = M_1 + M_2$, and integrate $M_2$ bits.
 There are now $2^{M_2}$ basis functions, and the matrices are $(n\times n)$-matrices, $n = 2^{M_2}$, with elements depending on $M_1$ bits at sites $m+1$ and $m$.
 Integrating out a large number $M_2$ of bits results in very large matrices.